Usilai Mani

-Usilai Mani was an Indian film actor.
-He worked predominantly in the Tamil movie industry.
+Usilai Mani was an Indian actor, who worked predominantly in the Tamil movie industry apart from Malayalam and Telugu films.
 He has acted in over 1000 films and stage plays.
 His popular movies include Enga Ooru Kavalkaran and Ayul Kaithi.
 His dialogue Besh besh, rumba nalla irukku for Narasu's Coffee was famous in the 1980s and 1990s.

-Early life

-His birth name was Subramaniyan Iyer.
-He was born in Usilampatti, Madurai, Thirunelveli to parents Krishnan Iyer–Subbulakshmi.
-Usilmani became famous as Usili, shortening the name of his town.

-Film career

-In addition to Tamil, he has acted in Telugu, Malayalam and Hindi films.
-He acted as a comedian through four generations, starting from MGR and Sivaji to heroes like Kamal Haasan, Rajinikanth and Vijayakanth, Mohan.

 Death

 In 1993, he was diagnosed with diabetes.
 His legs were removed, leading him to stop acting.
 On 14 May 1996 he died aged 62.
 He was survived by his wife and children.